 - Bringing new employees onboard can be rejuvenating for a company, leading to more innovation and more acceptance of change.Some long-term employees can become complacent, which can lead to lower productivity.

 - Low productivity can affect output, costs, and ultimately profit.

 - Employees who have been at the same company for many years may not be developing new skills that can propel the company forward.

 What can you do to improve employee retention?

-There are many policies and practices that your company can implement to improve the employee retention rate.
-The three most important concepts can be summarized as recruitment, recognition, and engagement.
+There are many policies and practices that your company can implement to improve the employee retention rate and the overall employee experience.
+The three most important concepts can be summarised as recruitment, recognition, and engagement.